Mylar to CAD Conversion

 If your organization has old Mylar drawings, and you’re thinking about converting them to CAD, you’ve come to the right place.

-Because Mylar is basically a plastic sheeting material it can be affected over the years by changes in temperature, causing older drawings to have stretched or otherwise changed in size, affecting the accuracy of the drawing itself.
+Because Mylar is basically a plastic sheeting material it is affected over the years by changes in temperature, causing older drawings to stretch or otherwise change their size, affecting the accuracy of the drawing itself.
 So, the question becomes: If you have legacy Mylar drawings that need to be converted to CAD, how can you ensure quality control in the process?

 The accuracy of the final CAD file can be of paramount importance, especially in manufacturing and aerospace applications, where micro-tolerances can be critical.
 Furthermore, these are the very industries that are most likely to have large archives of Mylar drawings that are still in use, due to the long-life of manufacturing equipment and aircraft.

 What does it take to succeed in the accurate conversion of un-dimensioned aerospace Mylar drawings to 3D CAD?
 Our process includes the following steps:

 - Technical Review of Mylar Drawings

 - Scanning Mylars with Large Format Technical Scanner